sdss/almanac/README.md

 The fiber mapping tables are cross-matched to the SDSS database to include the SDSS identifiers for each target.
 If you don't want to do this cross-match, you can use the ``--no-x-match`` flag.
 The ``--no-x-match`` flag is ignored if ``--fibers`` is not used.

-## Output behaviour
+## Verbosity

 By default there is minimal output to the terminal.
 You can adjust the verbosity level using `-v`:
-- `-v`: show progress bar only
+- `-v`: show progress display only
-- `-vv`: show progress bar and exposure metadata
+- `-vv`: show progress display and exposure metadata

-- `-vvv`: show progress bar, exposure metadata, and fiber mapping metadata
+## Outputs

-You can also write the outputs to a structured HDF5 file by specifying an output path with the ``--output`` (or ``-O``) flag.
+You can write the outputs to a structured HDF5 file by specifying an output path with the ``--output`` (or ``-O``) flag.
 If the output path already exists, the default behaviour is to overwrite existing entries *only*.
 So if you run `almanac` once for MJD 60000 and output to a file, and then run it again for MJD 60001 and output to the same file, your file will have data for both MJDs.

 ```bash
 almanac --output /path/to/file.h5 # Append today's data to existing file